emergentcomplex/CHORUS/docs/ideas/idea_01_definitive_llm_architecture.md

 - **A. The Three Tiers:**

-  - **Tier 1: Utility Model:** The workhorse for high-volume, low-complexity tasks.
+  - **Tier 1: Utility Model:** The workhorse for high-volume, low-complexity, and structured-data tasks.
     - **Designated Model (Example):** `xAI Grok-3 Mini`
-    - **Tasks:** Collection Plan Generation, "New Knowledge" Assessment, "Pre-Analysis Sieve," Analyst Peer Critiques.
+    - **Tasks:** Collection Plan Generation, "New Knowledge" Assessment, "Pre-Analysis Sieve," Analyst Peer Critiques, Surprise Detection, Query Canonicalization.
-  - **Tier 2: Synthesis Model:** The standard for high-quality analysis and narrative creation.
+  - **Tier 2: Synthesis Model:** The standard for high-quality analysis, nuanced reasoning, and narrative creation.
     - **Designated Model (Example):** `OpenAI o4-mini`
     - **Tasks:** All Analyst-level synthesis and revision passes.
-  - **Tier 3: Apex Model:** The elite reasoner for the highest-stakes judgments.
+  - **Tier 3: Apex Model:** The elite reasoner for the highest-stakes judgments, logical deconstruction, and meta-cognitive reflection.
-    - **Designated Model (Example):** `Anthropic Claude 3 Opus` or `GPT-5`
+    - **Designated Model (Example):** `Anthropic Claude 3 Opus` or a future `GPT-5` class model.
-    - **Tasks:** All Director and Judge syntheses, and all Devil's Advocate critiques.
+    - **Tasks:** All Director and Judge syntheses, all Devil's Advocate critiques, and the "Living World Model's" amendment proposals.

 - **B. Configuration (`.env`):**